Women Leadership Network Switzerland

 I hold a Master degree in Public Management and Policy from the University of Bern and I have a Bachelor in Business Communication, Media Science and Management from the University of Fribourg.
 As the founder of the Women's Leadership Network and President of the Soroptimist eClub Switzerland, I am a feminist and advocate for gender equality and women's right by heart.
 I wrote my Master Thesis about the challenge and best practices of women in leadership in government positions at the Federal Level in Switzerland.
-I am publishing my first book in August 2020 about women's leadership in the public sector.
+I published my first book in August 2020 about women's leadership in the public sector with best practices and strategies towards gender equality.
 In this context I did interviews with women leaders from the politics, the federal administration and the government in Switzerland.

 During my first internship as a journalist at the United Nations in Geneva, for the World Health Organisation in 2016 and got the chance to have my first diplomatic experience at a young age.
 Since then I invested myself on several volunteering, entrepreneurial and creative projects, making a positive impact into always adopting an ethical and sustainable point of view as my purpose.
 I had leadership positions roles while my Bachelor studies as vice-president, head of marketing communication, student's council delegate at the Faculty of Economic and Social Science at the University of Fribourg.
 I was also involved in the Innovation Club in Fribourg.
 During my studies I've also developed my own startup project called Creative Mind District in 2016, which I specialized in digital marketing, social media, business strategy and worked as a consultant with a main focus on ethics, sustainability and SDG's.